 What is a Bronchoscopy?

-- Treatment: Bronchoscopy can be used to remove foreign objects, clear mucus plugs, control bleeding, or deliver medication directly to the lungs.
+- Treatment: Removing foreign objects, clearing mucus plugs, controlling bleeding, or delivering medications directly to the lungs.

 There are two main types of bronchoscopy:

-- Flexible bronchoscopy: The most common type, which utilizes a flexible bronchoscope.
-It is usually performed under local anesthesia with sedation to keep the patient comfortable.
+- Flexible Bronchoscopy: The most commonly used method, involving a flexible bronchoscope.
+It is typically performed under local anesthesia with sedation for patient comfort.

-- Rigid bronchoscopy: Involves a rigid, metal bronchoscope and is typically performed under general anesthesia.
-It is less commonly used but may be necessary for certain situations, such as removing large foreign objects or controlling severe bleeding.
+- Rigid Bronchoscopy: Uses a rigid metal bronchoscope and is performed under general anesthesia.
+This method is less common but may be necessary for certain procedures, such as removing large obstructions or managing severe bleeding.

 Respiratory Therapist’s Role During a Bronchoscopy